 Then came the encrypted transponders that use a Challenge and Response function to calculate the value sent to the vehicle's on-board computer.
 The encrypted transponder values are based on mathematical algorithms.
 The transponder and the on-board computer use these algorithms to calculate the response.
 If the response sent by the transponder matches the on-board computer’s calculation, the engine will start.

 As transponders were evolving to provide higher levels of security, vehicle manufacturers personalized their transponders.
-This made it more difficult for aftermarket key blank manufacturers to produce transponders that were compatible with the original equipment manufacturers.
-Mitsubishi is a good example of a vehicle manufacturer who made it much more difficult to find compatible transponder-equipped key blanks for their different vehicle years and models.
+This made it more difficult for aftermarket key blank manufacturers to produce transponders that are compatible with the original equipment manufacturers.
+Mitsubishi is a good example of a vehicle manufacturer who made it much more difficult to find compatible transponder-equipped key blanks for their different models and years vehicles.

 Transponders come in two types: programmable and clonable.
 Programmable transponders have a set value.
 This value is then programmed into the vehicle's on-board computer.